dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ### In-process hosting model

 Using in-process hosting, an ASP.NET Core app runs in the same process as its IIS worker process.
-In-process hosting provides improved performance over out-of-process hosting because requests aren't proxied over the loopback adapter, a network interface that returns outgoing network traffic back to the same machine.
+In-process hosting provides improved performance over out-of-process hosting because:

+* Requests aren't proxied over the loopback adapter.
+A loopback adapter is a network interface that returns outgoing network traffic back to the same machine.

 IIS handles process management with the [Windows Process Activation Service (WAS)](/iis/manage/provisioning-and-managing-iis/features-of-the-windows-process-activation-service-was).

 The [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module):